 Neurosurgery – Spinal Surgery

-Ventral Slot and hemilaminectomy are the most frequently performed spinal surgeries to treat cervical and throacolumbar intervertebral disc disease in dogs.
-The course will teach how to perform those two surgeries step by step, both as theoretical lectures as well as wetlabs using cadavers.
-However, spinal surgeries are only the last step in the work up of clinical patients.
-Therefore, clinical reasoning and spinal neurolocalisaton will be discussed as well.
+Ventral slot and hemilaminectomy are the most frequently performed spinal surgeries for treating cervical and thoracolumbar intervertebral disc disease in dogs.
+The course will teach how to perform both procedures step by step, through theoretical lectures and practical wetlabs using cadavers.
+However, spinal surgery is only the final stage in the work-up of clinical patients.
+Therefore, the course will also cover clinical reasoning, spinal neurolocalisation, as well as spinal imaging, ensuring a complete and structured approach from diagnosis to surgical decision-making.

 Thomas Flegel (Germany)